wonkothesanest/iot_lightstrip/iot_eclipse_project/external/certificate_ota/README.md

 This same FQDN needs to be used in the request for the certificate to work.

 To Generate the Certificate:
-openssl req -x509 -newkey rsa:2048 -keyout ca_key.pem -out ca_cert.pem -days 365
+openssl req -x509 -newkey rsa:2048 -keyout ca_key.pem -out ca_cert.pem -days 3650
+When changing up the certificate file make sure to clean the build. (possibly)

 To Start the https server to host the file:
 #openssl s_server -WWW -key ca_key.pem -cert ca_cert.pem -port 8070